codepath/android_guides/Managing-Threads-and-Custom-Services.md

 };
 ```

-Now we can either send a [Message](http://developer.android.com/reference/android/os/Message.html) to pass data or process a [Runnable](http://developer.android.com/reference/java/lang/Runnable.html) to execute code.
+Now we can enqueue either a [Message](http://developer.android.com/reference/android/os/Message.html) to pass data or process a [Runnable](http://developer.android.com/reference/java/lang/Runnable.html) to execute code.
+In either case, the enqueued object is added through the `Handler` into the `Looper`'s internal `MessageQueue` for processing.

 #### Executing Runnables on HandlerThread

-To execute code on the worker thread through the [handler](http://developer.android.com/reference/android/os/Handler.html):
+Once the `HandlerThread` is started, we can execute code on the worker thread through the [Handler](http://developer.android.com/reference/android/os/Handler.html):

 ```java
 // Execute the specified code on the worker thread